St Edmund Hall, Oxford: Sport

 The college celebrates the students’ successes in sports, arts and other extra-curricular activities at the annual Achievements Dinner.
-Cuppers winning teams are also rewarded with their photograph in the college bar, the walls of which are now crammed with teams dating from the late nineteenth century to the present day.
-The college also awards the Luddington Prize to undergraduate students who manage to achieve both a First Class degree in finals and a university Blue.
+Cuppers winning teams are also rewarded with their photograph in the college bar, the walls of which are now filled with teams dating from the late nineteenth century to the present day.
+The college awards the Luddington Prize to undergraduate students who manage to achieve both a First Class degree in finals and a university Blue.

 Outreach

 The College has a very active outreach and access programme, employing two full-time staff and supported by a team of over 30 volunteer Student Ambassadors.
-Working with schools in the assigned link areas, including Leicestershire, Hampshire, the Isle of Wight and Peterborough, the College hosts visits from school groups and was one of the first colleges to take student ambassadors on an access roadshow.
-This saw four students and the Schools Liaison Officer visit nine schools in 4 days in Hampshire and the Isle of Wight in 2016 and continues to take place annually.
-The College since has expanded its provision to include a second roadshow in collaboration with Pembroke College, Cambridge, visiting schools and colleges in Leicestershire, which first took place in November 2018.
+Working with schools in the assigned link areas, including Leicestershire, Rutland, Derby and Derbyshire, the College hosts visits from school groups and was one of the first colleges to take student ambassadors on an access roadshow.
+This saw four students and the Schools Liaison Officer visit nine schools in 4 days in Hampshire and the Isle of Wight in 2016 (previous link regions) and continues to take place annually.
+In 2023, the College launched its Unlock Oxford programme which aims to support students from backgrounds underrepresented at Oxford and increase the number of applications from its link areas.